Caroline Iverson Ackerman: Biography

-Ackerman received her M.S. from Boston University in 1969.
+Ackerman earned her M.S. from Boston University in 1969.
 In 1970, she became a professor of journalism at Northeastern University in Boston, where she taught until 1978.
 She had been involved with the Lutheran Church throughout her life.
 After her retirement from Northeastern, she assisted with communications development, wrote for and eventually became editor of the New England Lutheran until 1992.
 She also kept active as a freelance writer throughout the rest of her life.

 The papers of Caroline Iverson Ackerman are maintained at the Schlesinger Library of the Radcliffe Institute for Advanced Study at Harvard University.

-Personal
+Personal life

-In 1949, she married Leslie Ackerman, her husband until his death in 2001.
-They raised three children together.
-She died in March 2012.
+In 1949, she married Leslie Ackerman, her husband until his death in 2001 and they raised three children together; she died in 2012, aged 94.